 Visualizations are a way to connect the mind and body, to achieve your goals and shift your life in a positive direction.
+Many times spiritual healing practices will use visualization to help guide the healing process.
 Visualization is also a powerful tool to use in guiding your meditation practice!

 Visualization has commonly been used in sports and health.
 In a study with cancer patients who practiced visualization alongside their medical treatment – they lived 112 times longer than the control group (Wesckcke in The Truth about Creative Visualization, 1984).
 In sports, athletes imagine themselves achieving their goal as a regular part of their practice.

 Goals can be physical (a record time in a race), emotional (balanced emotions), mental (understanding physics), and spiritual (increased awareness).
 Maybe you desire a healthier body, more rewarding work, or a deeper intimate relationship.

 However, do you find you are still caught in negative thoughts about how unhealthy, stuck, and undeserving you are?
 The first step is to shift these negative thought patterns.
 Visualization is a process of using the active imagination to do just that, turning our deepest desires into reality.